Marion Jones Callister

 Marion Jones Callister (June 6, 1921 – June 24, 1997) was an American attorney and jurist who served as a judge of the United States District Court for the District of Idaho.

 Early life and education

-Born in Moreland, Idaho, Callister graduated from Blackfoot High School in 1939.
-He in the United States Army during World War II, from 1944 to 1946.
-He received a Bachelor of Science in Law from the University of Utah in 1950 and a Juris Doctor from the S.J.
-Quinney College of Law at the University of Utah in 1951.
+Born in Moreland, Idaho, Callister graduated from Blackfoot High School in 1939 and served in the United States Army during World War II, from 1944 to 1946.
+He received a Bachelor of Science in Law from the University of Utah in 1950 and a Juris Doctor from its S.J.
+Quinney College of Law in 1951.